-Some people learn to play the ukulele by taking lessons from a qualified teacher, but probably most teach themselves to play, usually with a mixture of YouTube tutorials and joining a local ukulele group.
+Some people learn to play the ukulele by taking lessons from a qualified teacher and some by reading books, but probably most teach themselves to play, usually with a mixture of YouTube tutorials and joining a local ukulele group.
 Some of them even progress to taking exams.
 On this page there is a complete (free) YouTube-based ukulele course consisting of 26 3-minute lessons covering just about everything you need to know together with some other resources you will find useful.

 If you find some of the topics difficult at first, don't worry.
 You'll find that with a bit of practice it soon starts to come naturally.
 And at the end of the day, it doesn't matter.
 Very few of us are looking to become world famous virtuosos.
 The purpose of playing the ukulele is to have fun.
 Anything more is a bonus.